Parasocial interaction: Identification and mental health

+Parasocial relationships may have negative impact to one's mental health.
+Identifying such one-sided relationships involves open conversations acknowledging the normality of interpersonal relationships, that attachments are normal, and when it became unhealthy, offer alternatives that can re-route one's attachment to something more positive.

 On the internet

 In 1998, John Eighmey, from Iowa State University, and Lola McCord, from the University of Alabama, published a study titled "Adding Value in the Information Age: Uses and Gratifications of Sites on the World Wide Web."
 In the study, they observed that the presence of parasocial relationships constituted an important determinant of website visitation rates.
-"It appears," the study states, "that websites projecting a strong sense of personality may also encourage the development of a kind of parasocial relationship with website visitors."
+"It appears," the study states, "that websites projecting a strong sense of personality may also encourage the development of a kind of parasocial relationship with website visitors".

 In 1999, John Hoerner, from the University of Alabama, published a study titled "Scaling the Web: A Parasocial Interaction Scale for World Wide Web Sites", in which he proposed a method for measuring the effects of parasocial interaction on the Internet.
 The study explained that websites may feature "personae" that host to the visitors to the sites in order to generate public interest.

 Personae, in some cases, are nothing more than the online representations of the actual people, often prominent public figures, but sometimes, according to the study, will be the fictional creations of the sites' webmasters.
 Personae "take on many of the characteristics of a [real-life] companion, including regular and frequent appearances, a sense of immediacy...and the feeling of a face-to-face meeting."
 The study makes the point that, even when no such personae have been created, parasocial relationships might still develop.
 Webmasters might foster parasocial interactions through a conversational writing style, extensive character development and opportunities for email exchange with the website's persona.